-The Royal Family unifies the British masses and others across the world.
+The Queen unified the British masses and others across the world, as will the King

-As an a-political figurehead (even during the heated times of Brexit and especially during the anxiety-ridden pandemic), the Queen, and by extension, the Royal Family, unite Great Britain around principles that transcend day-to-day politics, highlighting shared history and values, and contributing to societal cohesion.
-This unifying effect stretches long beyond the UK’s borders to the 2.2 billion subjects of the Commonwealth of Nations, a voluntary union of 54 nations dedicated to shared values like democracy and human rights.
-Headed by Queen Elizabeth II and now helmed by King Charles III, the Commonwealth unites countries in history and trade, and provides a friendly platform to hold member states to high civic standards.
+As an a-political figurehead (even during the heated times of Brexit and especially during the anxiety-ridden pandemic), the Queen, and by extension, the royal family, united Great Britain around principles that transcended day-to-day politics, highlighting shared history and values, and contributing to societal cohesion.
+This unifying effect stretched long beyond the UK’s borders to the 2.2 billion subjects of the Commonwealth of Nations, a voluntary union of 54 nations dedicated to shared values like democracy and human rights.
+Previously headed by Queen Elizabeth II and now helmed by King Charles III, the Commonwealth unites countries in history and trade, and provides a friendly platform to hold member states to high civic standards.
 To set the stage for a future with more inclusivity and diversity, King Charles held an inclusive, modern coronation, suggesting that the monarchy can change with the times.

-In times of upheaval, the English have always leaned on the Monarchy as a symbol of security in a changing world.
+In times of upheaval, the English have always leaned on the monarchy as a symbol of security in a changing world.
 Queen Elizabeth II’s 1952 coronation provides an excellent example.
 While Great Britain was recovering from the ravages of WWII, a country whose citizens were living on rations held an outsized ceremony to commemorate their new queen.
-In the Queen’s prosperity, the people of England see their own prosperity, and the coronation a shining symbol of English perseverance.
-Moreover, there is something profoundly comforting in knowing that if the state’s political institutions go berserk (Brexit?
-No Brexit?), there is a stateswoman or statesman prepared to take the reins.
-And not just any stateswoman – one whose entire family legacy hinges on her subjects’ prosperity.
+In the former Queen’s prosperity, the people of England saw their own prosperity, and the coronation a shining symbol of English perseverance.
+Moreover, there is something profoundly comforting in knowing that if the state’s political institutions go berserk – or get sidelined by the coronavirus – there is a statesperson prepared to take the reins.

-Step aside, James Bond, the Windsor family is the UK’s most popular and marketable brand, in good times as well as in bad.
-Be it weddings or births, the world is constantly watching as the Windsor family expands or, sadly, gets smaller.
+Step aside James Bond, the Windsor family is the UK’s most popular and marketable brand, in good times as well as in bad.
+Be it weddings, births, funerals the world is constantly watching as the Windsor family expands or, sadly, gets smaller.
 The prestige, popularity (and family drama) of the royal family earns the UK plenty of PR that drives tourism and business.
 Estimates from the British Tourism Council surmise that the Windsor family, worth an estimated $88 billion, generates over $770 million in tourist spending annually.
-Additionally, the family’s milestones (such as the recent first birthday of Prince Louis, Prince William’s youngest, or the wedding of Prince Harry and Meghan Markle and the soon-to-be birth of their newborn) spur adjacent industries – injecting the economy with hundreds of millions of extra dollars from Britons and non-Britons alike who are eager to participate in the festivities – and the profits from their agricultural holdings are deposited into the public’s coffers.
+Additionally, the family’s milestones (such as the weddings of Prince William and Prince Harry and the births of their respective children) spur adjacent industries – injecting the economy with hundreds of millions of extra dollars from Britons and non-Britons alike who are eager to participate in the festivities.

 Being born a prince or princess is very much an accident of birth.
 But is it a happy one?
-According to Princess Diana and her youngest son, no. Imagine a life where your every movement was carefully watched and judged, where you were forbidden to have political conversations, and where you might not even be with the person you loved.
+According to Princess Diana and her youngest son, no. Imagine a life where your every movement was carefully watched and judged, where you were forbidden to have political conversations, refused medical treatment – even when having suicidal thoughts.
 To put it bluntly, the life of royals is dictated by tradition and expectation; they don’t enjoy the same basic freedoms, or the privacy to deal with sibling rivalry, as their subjects.
-The UK has long passed the necessity of an absolute ruler.
+Many argue that the UK has long passed the necessity of an absolute ruler.
 It stands to reason that, if the royals’ role in the governance of their society is largely ceremonial, then English society would be generous to release them of this burden.

-The Royal Family ties England to a dark past that is best left behind.
+The monarchy ties England to a dark past that is best left behind

-Sure, the majority of Britons express favor for the Queen.
-Of course, speaking against the Monarchy is technically an offense that can be punishable by life in prison.
+Sure, the majority of Britons express favor for the monarchy and royal family.
+Of course, speaking against the monarchy is technically an offense that can be punishable by life in prison.
 Laws like the aforementioned Treason Felony Act reveal the pernicious nature of the British Monarchy’s past, and to an extent, its present.
 Monarchies have long survived on the bread and blood of their subjects, whom they regularly plundered and sent to wars on their behalf.
-Add to this the English Crown’s long history of Colonialism – its subjugation and pilfering of nearly a quarter of the planet’s resources – and reveal a wholly inhumane enterprise.
+Add to this the English Crown’s long history of colonialism, slavery and racism – its subjugation and pilfering of nearly a quarter of the planet’s resources – and reveal a wholly inhumane enterprise.
 Is an institution that thrives upon degradation really an appropriate centerpiece of national pride?

-Weighed against the cost of security, travel, and yearly pensions (even for extended family!), the Royal Family’s revenues are not quite as bountiful as they seem.
-The Royal Family costs the United Kingdom over $300 million per year – a figure likely to increase, as the Queen’s salary was recently doubled to a whopping $114 million.
-That’s quite a price tag for figureheads in a country strapped with over $2 trillion in debt.
-Instead of spending an estimated $125 million on King Charles’s recent coronation, this money could be put to better use to improve the nation’s ailing (some would even say failing) healthcare system, especially during a global pandemic, or spent on schools.
+Weighed against the cost of security, travel, and yearly pensions (even for extended family!), the royal family’s revenues are not quite as bountiful as they seem.
+The royal family cost taxpayers in the United Kingdom $114.6 million in 2021/22 – a 12% increase over the previous year.
+That’s quite a price tag for figureheads in a country strapped with over £2.52 trillion in debt.
+Instead of spending an estimated $125 million on King Charles’s recent coronation, this money could have been put to better use to improve the nation’s ailing (some would even say failing) healthcare system, especially during a global pandemic, or spent on schools.

-The Bottom Line: The Monarchy is English society’s most exquisite display of romanticism – at once representing the grandness of the past and the promise of the future.
-However, it is both expensive to uphold and may be trapping the British in a past they no longer connect with.
-Do you think the British Monarchy should be preserved, or, in the absence of Queen Elizabeth, is it time for a change?
+The Bottom Line: The British monarchy is UK society’s most exquisite display of romanticism – at once representing the grandness of the past and the promise of the future.
+However, it is both expensive to uphold and may be trapping the British in a past they no longer connect with (just ask Harry).
+Do you think the British monarchy should be preserved, or, in the absence of Queen Elizabeth, is it time for a change?